irisli/fullcolor/README.md

 // Also, a GitHub star is appreciated ;)
 ```

-But if you do want a lightweight abstraction that does strong typechecking, then this module might be for you!
+But if you do want a lightweight abstraction, then this module might be for you!

-## Clean module
+## Simple and clean
-Module has no side effects.
+No side effects.
 No state.
 No singletons.
 Does not monkeypatch or mutate anything.

 ## No dependencies.
 Ever.
 No dependencies.
 Never will have dependencies.
 Except of course JavaScript.
 This might even work in the browser as-is (this doesn't even use Node.js standard libraries), but I'm not sure how useful that'll be.

 Why?
 This is a simple tool that adds a few characters to a string.
-Thats it.
+That's it.
 Dependencies shouldn't be needed for something this simple.
 Each dependency is a potential security liability and another thing to maintain.

 ## Versioning
 Will follow semver.
 Major version every time a breaking change is introduced.
 Minor version on new features.
-I pinky promise that changes within a major version (e.g. `2.x` and `2.y`; `y > x`) will be backwards compatible/
+Changes within a major version (e.g. `2.x` and `2.y`; `y > x`) will be backward compatible.

 ## License
 Licensed under Apache-2.0.
 Written and copyright by Iris Li.